felixarntz/wp-api-json-feed/README.md

 # WP-API JSON Feed

-Implements a JSON feed following the version 1 spec by means of a REST API endpoint.
+Implements a JSON feed following the official JSON feed specification by means of a REST API endpoint.

 ## Features